yuefan98/nleis.py/docs/source/getting-started.rst

 Step 3: Define your model
 ==========================

 Unlike :code:`impedance.py`, the smallest building block is a nonlinear Randles circuit.
 Please refer to :doc:`examples/nleis_example` on how to define a nonlinear equivalent circuit model.
-In short, if you familiar to linear ECM, you can easily create a nonlinear ECM by adding an `n` to the end of each linear element that can generate nonlinearity.
+In short, if you are familiar with linear ECM, you can easily create a nonlinear ECM by adding an `n` to the end of each linear element that can generate nonlinearity.
 See the following example.

 .. code-block:: python